Clinical Trial

 - For targeted agents only, the patient should have recovered from any toxicity of the agent and have a minimum of 2 weeks since the last dose

-- For patients who have received prior bevacizumab, at least 6 weeks is required
+- For participants who have received prior bevacizumab, at least 4 weeks is required.

 - Peripheral absolute neutrophil count (ANC) >750/mm3

-- Platelet count >75,000/mm3 (transfusion independent, defined as not receiving platelet transfusions for at least 7 days prior to enrollment).
+- Platelet count >75,000/mm3 (transfusion independent, defined as not receiving platelet transfusions for at least 7 days prior to registration).

-- A serum creatinine < 5 x upper limit normal (ULN) based on age/gender
+- A serum creatinine < 1.5 x upper limit normal (ULN) based on age/gender.

 - Total bilirubin <5 x upper limit of normal (ULN) for age; in presence of Gilbert’s syndrome, total bilirubin < 3 x ULN or direct bilirubin < 1.5 x ULN